APPROPRIATE WASHING + A LITTLE TLC = RAIN GEAR LONG LIFE

 Hang drying your Showers Pass gear is always the best option.
 Some garments can be tumble dried on low heat.
 Consult the care instructions on your garment’s tag prior to drying.

 Perk up your DWR.
 The DWR (Durable Water Repellent) finish on the outside of a garment is what makes the water bead and roll off.
 Over time it will begin to wear or wash off.
 When water no longer beads on the surface of a garment, this means it’s time to reapply a DWR.
 When water saturates the face fabric on the exterior of a garment, commonly called “wetting out”, the garment’s breathability will be limited.
 A jacket that wets out may not let water in, but it can be cold, heavy and uncomfortable to wear.
 In some conditions, wetting out will create a temperature differential that can cause condensation to accumulate inside the garment.
-Our favorite product for retreating outerwear is Grangers Performance Repel plus.
+Our favourite product for retreating outerwear is Grangers Performance Repel plus.
 Get it here.

 Do not expose to excessive heat.
 Seam tape can fall apart in a dryer, and it is not a pretty sight.
 Excessive heat (even a car dashboard in the summer) can also cause multi-layered waterproof fabrics to delaminate.